Salem Poor: Military career

 On July 10, 1775, George Washington ended the recruitment of African Americans.
 On November 12, he issued orders prohibiting all black men from serving in the Continental Army.
 Despite the ban on recruitment, those who had already been serving for some time were allowed to stay until this point.
-On hearing of this, Lord Dunmore, who at the time was Governor of Virginia, offered freedom to all slaves willing to serve with the British.
+On hearing of this, Lord Dunmore, who at the time was Governor of Virginia, offered freedom to all enslaved people willing to serve with the British.
 Washington, sensing the disaster that would almost surely result, immediately changed his position, at once ordering all recruiters to enlist any black men who wanted to fight.

 He is known to have retreated to the winter camp at Valley Forge and fought in the Battle of White Plains, Battle of Saratoga and Battle of Monmouth.
 He also served at Fort George.
 Salem Poor served in New York in 1776 under General Benedict Arnold.
-He would eventually re-enlist for three years and spent his time in Saratoga.
-In 1777–1778 he was at Valley Forge and fought in the Battle of White Plains.
+He would eventually re-enlist for three years and spend his time in Saratoga.
+In 1777–1778, he was at Valley Forge and fought in the Battle of White Plains.
 Poor immediately re-enlisted in the militia and fought with the Patriot forces until March 20, 1780, when he was discharged in Providence, Rhode Island.

 Personal life

 In August 1771, Poor married Nancy Parker, "a part Indian servant in the family of Capt.
 James Parker", according to papers in the Charlotte Helen Abbot Collection of the Andover Historical Society.
 Lois Kerschen, in the Encyclopedia of African American History, lists her as a "free African American".
 They had a son, Jonas, who was baptized on September 29, 1776.
 In 1780, he married his second wife, Mary Twing, a free African American.
-The couple moved to Providence; however, they were ordered to leave that city, presumably because they could not support themselves.
+The couple moved to Providence but were ordered to leave that city, presumably because they could not support themselves.
 In 1785, he placed an advertisement in the Boston Gazette to disown Mary's debts and "forewarn all Persons from trusting MARY, the Wife of the Subscriber".

-Poor then married Sarah Stevens, a white woman, in 1787, and in 1793 he spent several weeks in the Boston Almshouse.
+Poor then married Sarah Stevens, a white woman, in 1787, and 1793 he spent several weeks in the Boston Almshouse.
 He was briefly jailed for "breach of peace" in 1799, married for the fourth and final time in 1801, and died in 1802.
-Details of his life after the Revolutionary War were not widely known until research by genealogist David Lambert, a descendant of Poor's former owners; an article about this research appeared in The Boston Globe in 2007.
+Details of his life after the Revolutionary War were not widely known until research by genealogist David Lambert, a descendant of Poor's former enslavers; an article about this research appeared in The Boston Globe in 2007.
 He was interred at Copp's Hill Burying Ground near Boston, Massachusetts.